silvacms/documentation/source/silva/buildout.rst

 file will be::

   [buildout]
-  eggs-directory = /home/sylvain/cache/eggs
+  eggs-directory = /path/to/your/cache/eggs
-  download-cache = /home/sylvain/cache/download
+  download-cache = /path/to/your/cache/download
-  download-directory = /home/sylvain/cache/download
+  download-directory = /path/to/your/cache/download

-I used here a directory ``cache`` located in my home directory.
+I used here a directory ``cache`` located in the ``/path/to/your`` directory.
 Of course you need to update those path to the cache you will have created.
-You need as well to create those directories, buildout won't do it for you.
+You need as well to create those directories (``eggs`` and ``download``), buildout won't do it for you.

 Troubleshooting